TrickyBanter/SE-Image-Converter/README.md

 Release tags should be semantic versions such as `v1.2.3` or `1.2.3`.
 The in-app updater downloads the setup `.exe` asset; portable `.zip` assets are ignored by the updater and are intended for manual downloads.

-## Space Engineers usage

-1. Open an image.
-2. Choose the LCD/Text Panel type, resize mode, dithering mode, and transparency options.
-3. Convert and copy the generated string.
-4. In Space Engineers, set the LCD content to `Text and Images`.
-5. Paste the string, select `Monospace`, and start with font size `0.1`.